RedBeardLab/zeeSQL-doc/docs/references.md

 (error) Asked a STREAM, but the query is not `READ_ONLY` (flag not set), this is not supported.
 ```

-At first we tried to push the result of a query that it is not marked as `READ_ONLY` and this correctly fails.
+At first, we tried to push the result of a query that is not marked as `READ_ONLY` and this correctly fails.

 ```
 127.0.0.1:6379> ZEESQL.EXEC DB COMMAND "select * from foo where a > 100;" READ_ONLY INTO foo_stream